Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 Watch Movements & Overall Quality

 Both Tissot and Hamilton use ETA-manufactured quartz and mechanical movements.
-The most illustrious are their automatic movements that are highly appreciated by watch enthusiasts.
+The most illustrious is their automatic movements that are highly appreciated by watch enthusiasts.

 You’ll find several Tissot and Hamilton watches among the best affordable automatic pieces.